cjdbarlow/bedside-notebook/anaesthesia/cardiac/cpb.md

 	* Appropriate blood gases on bypass circuit
 * C:
 	* De-airing
-	Assess for residual air in cardiac chambers.
+	Assess for residual air in cardiac chambers if open cardiac surgery performed.
 	* Estimate what the patients cardiac state will likely be during wean and aim to optimise each facet:
 		* Rate and Rhythm
 		Pacing wires in situ and pacing is set.
 A suggested approach: